fitnr/savi-750/README.md

     * Write a short summary of the your topic.
 What questions would you like to answer?
 What audience would you like to reach?
 What data would you like to explore?
     * Create a basic CARTO map with one data layer that connects to your topic.
     * Embed the map in a basic HTML document with your write-up.
+    * Write a paragraph describing the dataset.
+Namely, what data it contains, who created it and how and why they did so.
+Use information from the dataset's metadata.
+If that's incomplete, use additional research.
+Give your best guess if you can't find complete metadata.
 2. On the same page, include the link to an interesting map or visualization and add your weekly critique.

 ### Readings